lab1092/blender-manual_ja/manual/modifiers/generate/booleans.rst

 .. tip:: This is a dynamic real-time modifier!

-   If you have marked your Objects to show the Edges (in Properties Window, Object context, Display panel, enable :guilabel:`Wire`), you will see the Edge creation process while you're moving your Objects.
+   If you have marked your Objects to show the Edges (in Properties Window, Object context, Display panel, enable *Wire*), you will see the Edge creation process while you're moving your Objects.
 Depending on your mesh topology, you can also enable X-Ray and Transparency and see the topology being created in real time.